mm80843/T3.5/docs/Benef/PBN__Benef_985.md

 # __Access to education__

-## Name of the Benefit

-Online learning provides access to education for students, especially those who may not have access to traditional education systems

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors in education technology would benefit from increased demand for online learning platforms and services](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1087.md)